AndyyyYuuu/lm-is-compressor/README.md

 $$H(P) = -\sum_x{P(x)log_2{P(x)}}$$

-Shannon entropy defines the theoretical lower bound of the size of the compressed file, per unit of the uncompressed file (oftentimes bytes, but LLM tokens in this project).
+Shannon entropy defines the theoretical lower bound of the size of the compressed file, per unit of the uncompressed file (oftentimes bytes/characters, but LLM tokens in this project).
 In otherwords, $H(P) \times input \space file \space length \leq expected \space output \space file \space size$.

 Unfortunately, when it comes to compressing English text, we cannot know the true distribution $p$ of every possible sentence.
 Instead, we might use a distribution $P_\theta$ as a way to estimate $P$.
-We can update the lower bound for the length of our compressed file to the following, known as cross-entropy:
+We can update the lower bound for the length of our compressed file to the following, known as **cross-entropy**:

 $$H(P, P_\theta) = -\sum_x{P(x)log_2{P_\theta(x)}}$$